top of page

 Conclusion: Should You Sell by Auction?

-Auctions are brilliant when your property can create competition, not just curiosity.
-They’re a weapon—useful in the right hands, in the right battlefield.
+Auctions are brilliant when your property can attract competition, not just curiosity.
+They’re a weapon.
+Useful in the right hands, in the right battlefield.
+But can harm you when abused.

 If your home is A-grade, well-presented, in a scarce pocket, and the market has active buyers, auction can produce a premium outcome.
 If your buyer pool is thin, finance-heavy, or the property has compromises, a private sale (or EOI) may protect your leverage and reduce risk.